-There is a $55 nonrefundable and nontransferable CSU Mentor application fee.
+There is a $70 nonrefundable and nontransferable CSU Apply application fee.

 - Post-Baccalaureate Certificate for Pre-Health Professionals Application—Career Changer (Option II)

-- Official Transcripts from all colleges attended—one set to be sent to Admissions and Recruitment (step 2) and one set to be sent to Post-baccalaureate Program (step 4).
-Official transcripts must be sealed.
+- Transcripts from all colleges attended — one official set to be sent to Admissions and Recruitment (step 2) and one set to be sent to Post-baccalaureate Program (step 4)

 - Personal Statement

 - Two Letters of Recommendation (LOR).
-The LORs must be sealed and the back of the envelope must be signed by the letter writer.
+The LORs must be emailed directly from the recommender to the department.

 How to Apply

-Complete and submit a Graduate Application for Admission through CSU Mentor
+Complete and submit a Graduate Application for Admission through CSU Apply.

 Under "Major/Program Objective", select Certificate - Pre-health Professionals.